Using Benchmarking To Strengthen the Assessment of Persistence

 2017 (English)In: Environmental Science and Technology, ISSN 0013-936X, E-ISSN 1520-5851, Vol. 51, no 1, 4-11 p.Article in journal (Refereed) Published

 Chemical persistence is a key property for assessing chemical risk and chemical hazard.
-Current methods for evaluating persistence are questionable, since the relationship between conditions in the environment and conditions in the laboratory tests employed to evaluate persistence is often unclear.
+Current methods for evaluating persistence are based on laboratory tests.
+The relationship between the laboratory based estimates and persistence in the environment is often unclear, in which case the current methods for evaluating persistence can be questioned.
 Chemical benchmarking opens new possibilities to measure persistence in the field.
-In this paper we explore how the benchmarking approach can be applied in both the laboratory and the field to deepen our understanding of chemical persistence in the environment and create a solid scientific basis for laboratory to field extrapolation of persistence test results.
+In this paper we explore how the benchmarking approach can be applied in both the laboratory and the field to deepen our understanding of chemical persistence in the environment and create a firmer scientific basis for laboratory to field extrapolation of persistence test results.

 2017.
 Vol. 51, no 1, 4-11 p.

 IdentifiersURN: urn:nbn:se:su:diva-140223DOI: 10.1021/acs.est.6b03786ISI: 000391346900003PubMedID: 27977157OAI: oai:DiVA.org:su-140223DiVA: diva2:1078968